kotlin-orm/ktorm/hexo-docs/source/en/entities-and-column-binding.md

 > Java uses `ObjectOutputStream` to serialize objects, and uses `ObjectInputStream` to deserialize them, you can refer to their documentations for more details.

-Besides JDK serializatiion, the ktorm-jackson module also supports serializing entities in JSON format.
+Besides of JDK serializatiion, the ktorm-jackson module also supports serializing entities in JSON format.
 This module provides an extension for Jackson, the famous JSON framework in Java word.
 It supports serializing entity objects into JSON format, and parsing JSONs as entity objects.
 We just need to register the `KtormModule` into an `ObjectMapper`:

 ```kotlin
 val objectMapper = ObjectMapper()